• Skip to primary navigation

 • If using the mushroom, add them about halfway through (after about 4 minutes) sauteeing the onions.

 • When the onions are wilted, add the garlic and the Herb and Spice Blend.
-Stir to combine.
+Saute, stirring constantly, until the garlic is aromatic, which will only take about 2-3 minutes.

 • Increase heat to medium-high.